Microsoft/azure-docs.pt-pt/articles/expressroute/expressroute-howto-macsec.md

     $erIdentity = New-AzExpressRoutePortIdentity -UserAssignedIdentityId $identity.Id
     ```

-## <a name="2-configure-macsec-on-expressroute-direct-ports"></a>2.
-Configurar o MACsec em portas diretas do ExpressRoute
+## <a name="2-configure-macsec-on-expressroute-direct-ports"></a>2. configurar o MACsec nas portas diretas do ExpressRoute

 ### <a name="to-enable-macsec"></a>Para habilitar MACsec